A

 1987 Department of Defense admits that, despite a treaty banning

-research and development of biological agents, it continues to operate research
+research and development of biological agents, it continues to

 facilities at 127 facilities and universities around the nation.